Nov 20, 2017

 • Preheat oven to 400ºF (200ºC).
 Turn each pumpkin on its side, and use a sharp knife to slice the top, including the stem, off the pumpkin, about 1-inch down.
 Use a spoon to remove the seeds and discard or reserve for another use.

-• Heat a large sauté pan over medium-low heat, add the remaining olive oil and heat through.
-Add the ground turkey to the pan and sauté, stirring occasionally and using a wooden spoon to break up any large pieces, until the meat is browned, about 5 minutes.
-Season with salt and pepper then remove the turkey to a large mixing bowl and set aside.
+• Add the ground turkey to the pan and sauté, stirring occasionally and using a wooden spoon to break up any large pieces, until the meat is browned, about 5 minutes.
+Season with salt and pepper then remove the turkey mixture to a large mixing bowl and toss with the bread.

 • Lower the oven to 350ºF (180ºC).

-• Return the pan to medium-low heat, add the remaining butter and allow to melt.
+• Return the pan to medium-low heat, add the butter and allow to melt.
 Add the sage to the pan and cook until the butter is nutty and fragrant, about 4 minutes.

 • Remove and serve immediately with the pumpkin tops propped against the side.